-3.72 Based on current information held by UU, there may be a need for the wastewater infrastructure in the Warton area to be upgraded so that flows generated from the development of the strategic sites in this area can be carried to Clifton Marsh WwTW.
+3.71 Based on current information held by United Utilities, there may be a need for the wastewater infrastructure in the Warton area to be upgraded so that flows generated from the development of the strategic sites in this area can be carried to Clifton Marsh WwTW.
 In addition, parts of the strategic sites north of Lytham Road at Warton are not currently sewered which means that new infrastructure will be required.
+There are existing homes and caravan parks in and around Warton that use poorly maintained non-mains drainage.
+Any infrastructure improvements should explore the potential to include these on the mains system, which would lead to improvements in Bathing Water quality.
 The strategic sites at Warton have the benefit of being in relatively close proximity to Freckleton pumping station, in addition to Clifton Marsh WwTW.
 United Utilities has advised that the delivery of the strategic sites at Warton may require a new pumping station to the north of the settlement to transfer flows to Freckleton Pumping Station and Clifton Marsh WwTW.
 It will be important to ensure that surface water is managed in the most sustainable way.
-Subject to the detail of the drainage proposals, it may be necessary to co-ordinate the delivery of the surface with policy INF1.
+Subject to the detail of the drainage proposals, it may be necessary to co-ordinate the delivery of the development with the implementation of infrastructure, in accordance with policy INF1: Service Accessibility and Infrastructure.

-3.73 Sites at the east of Kirkham may require less infrastructure improvements, however, this can only be confirmed once greater detail and modelling work has been undertaken by United Utilities to understand the actual pinch points on the foul sewer network.

-3.74 The impact of sites to the north and west of Kirkham and Wesham is likely to be more difficult to most appropriately manage as new infrastructure would be required to carry wastewater through the urban area to Freckleton Pumping Station.
+- 3.72 Sites at the east of Kirkham may require less infrastructure improvements, however, this can only be confirmed once greater detail and modelling work has been undertaken by United Utilities to understand the actual pinch points on the foul sewer network.
+Water supply and wastewater infrastructure will be required to address existing issues with combined sewer overflows in Kirkham and Wesham. - 3.73 The impact of sites to the north and west of Kirkham and Wesham is likely to be more difficult to most appropriately manage as new infrastructure would be required to carry wastewater through the urban area to Freckleton Pumping Station.
 Sites in these areas may therefore involve more significant infrastructure works.
-This does not mean that the sites are undeliverable, but that UU need to explore various options on how to accommodate the development of these strategic sites.
+This does not mean that the sites are undeliverable, but that United Utilities need to explore various options on how to accommodate the development of these strategic sites.
 In order to deliver the strategic sites at Kirkham and Wesham, a new pumping station may be required.
 However, this can only be confirmed following a detailed modelling exercise.
 Surface water should be managed in the most sustainable method possible to minimise impact on the sewer network.
-Subject to the detail of the drainage proposals, it may be necessary to coordinate the delivery of the development with the implementation of infrastructure, in accordance with policy INF1.
+Subject to the detail of the drainage proposals, it may be necessary to coordinate the delivery of the development with the implementation of infrastructure, in accordance with policy INF1: Service Accessibility and Infrastructure.